KING ABDULAZIZ SCHOOL

 Teaching and learning in the IB celebrates the many ways people work together to construct meaning and make sense of the world.
 Through the interplay of asking, doing and thinking, this constructivist approach leads towards open, democratic classrooms.
 An IB education empowers young people for a lifetime of learning independently and in collaboration with others.
 It prepares a community of learners to engage with global challenges through inquiry, action and reflection.

-In Grades 6-10, all MYP students at King Abdulaziz School are encouraged to participate in community and service-based activities.
-It is up to the student to select and reflect upon what constitutes a C&S activity.
-By Grades 9-10, students should be able to show personal initiative through their C&S choices and activities.
-Each student is required to complete three C&S reflections and completion of these activities is recorded in semester reports.
-The portfolios may also contain photographs, journal entries, poems, etc.
+In Grades 6-9, all MYP students at King Abdulaziz School are encouraged to participate in service-based activities.
+It is up to the student to select and reflect upon what constitutes a service as action activity.
+Students should be able to show personal initiative through their service as action choices and activities.
+Each student is required to complete a reflection and completion of these activities is recorded on ManageBac.

-The C&S Coordinator publishes and promotes various C&S activities, exchanges and trips throughout the year.
-These are advertised in student assemblies. newsletter and within the wider community.
-Students must keep a journal or portfolio of evidence of their activities.
+The service as action Coordinator publishes and promotes various service as action activities, exchanges and trips throughout the year.
+These are advertised in student assemblies, school newsletters and within the wider community.

 The MYP programme culminates in a Personal Project in Grade 10.